Jordan Wolfson: Exhibitions

 Following Wolfson's first solo museum exhibition, at the Kunsthalle Zürich in 2004, his work was widely shown at galleries and museums in Europe, Asia, and the United States.
 His work was first exhibited in Germany in 2011 at the Kunstsammlung Nordrhein-Westfalen.
 His first solo exhibition in the United Kingdom, Raspberry Poser, was presented in 2013 at the Chisenhale Gallery in London.

 Jordan Wolfson: Ecce Homo/le Poseur, organized by the Stedelijk Museum voor Actuele Kunst (S.M.A.K.) in Ghent in 2013, was the most comprehensive survey of his work to date.

 In 2014 a selection of Wolfson's video work was exhibited as part of the 6th Glasgow International, and he participated in 14 Rooms at Art Basel curated by Klaus Biesenbach and Hans Ulrich Obrist.
-Wolfson was among the youngest artists in the Basel exhibition, a collaboration between Fondation Beyeler, Art Basel, and Theater Basel that also featured the work of Yoko Ono, Damien Hirst, Bruce Naumann, and Marina Abramović, among others.
+Wolfson was among the youngest artists in the Basel exhibition, a collaboration between Fondation Beyeler, Art Basel, and Theater Basel that also featured the work of Yoko Ono, Damien Hirst, Bruce Nauman, and Marina Abramović, among others.